-Teachers keep their own records of marked work.
+Teachers keep their own records of marked work, which should be up-to-date and accessible to the Head of Faculty when necessary.

 End-of-year examinations in the Senior School are graded across the whole year group and grades recorded on the end-of-year report.